skilesare/art_and_democratic_hypercatallaxy/content/hyper_capitalism/README.md

 We have chosen the name Democratic Hypercapitalism to speak towards our systems key concepts of the democratic veto and the issuing of capital upon each transaction.

-In this book we will flesh out our form langauge for our new money and provide conceptual details.
+In this book we will flesh out our form language for our new money and provide conceptual details.
 The following forms will be discussed in detail:

 The types of accounts

 1. State Accounts
 2. Citizen Accounts
 3. Legal Entity Accounts
-4. Forigen Accounts
+4. Foreign Accounts
 5. Privacy Accounts

 The Key money flow concepts